Finding yourself drawn to a certain story or activity is great fun to pursue creatively and build some imagery around it.

-Over the years I’ve explored cliff and beach landscapes, abandoned warehouses in Spain, East London table tennis tournaments, derelict mental asylums as well as played around with crazy lighting set-ups to try and record time and movement in exciting ways.
+Over the years I’ve explored cliff and beach landscapes, abandoned warehouses in Spain, East London table tennis tournaments, derelict mental asylums as well as trying to record time and movement in exciting ways.

-Then recently I’ve been more and more interested in vegan athletes and how performance and health can be increased by eating a plant based diet.
+Recently I’ve been interested in vegan athletes and how performance and health can be increased by eating a plant based diet.
+Awareness of plant based products is growing more and more all the time.
 Which is also great as it creates a sense of looking after your body and the planet.

 See Creative section of Portfolio too for some more special effects style lighting.

 Shot in my local fruit and veg shop around the corner.
 The idea of professional athletes consuming fresh, plant based products grown from the earth and gaining increased performance really inspires me.
 This is James the local lad working there who agreed to step in for this test shot.